This post may contain affiliate links. Please read my disclosure policy.

 Sea moss is such a great source of nutrients and so simple to make.
 It is a GREAT source to add to your curvy vegan diet!

 WANT MORE?
 Subscribe to my newsletter and follow along on PINTEREST, FACEBOOK, and TWITTER for the latest updates!

 - 1 cup dried whole sea moss packed

 - Remove your sea moss from the package.
 (It will have a slight smell.
 That's a good thing!).

 - Grab a bowl and fill it with water.
-Place your sea moss in and soak for 4 to 8 hours or overnight.
+Place your sea moss in and soak in Spring or filtered water for 4 to 8 hours or overnight.

 Making Your Sea Moss Gel